 Our mission is to provide services to disabled and homeless veterans and ensure that they are aware of the services that they are eligible to receive.
 In our effort to make this vision a reality, our organization will provide counseling to veterans and guide them to transitional housing services.
 Additionally, we will assist them in identifying agencies that provide food, clothing, and treatment for PTSD.
 Veterans will also be given information regarding agencies within and outside the Veterans Administration department that will further assist them in obtaining the services that so desperately need.

 About the Founder

 David Jones, the CEO and founder, served two tours in Vietnam.
 When David returned to the United States, he was a victim of homelessness.
 At that time, he received assistance from the YMCA where shelter was provided for him.
 During his stay there, he encountered other wartime veterans who were also desperately in need of assistance.
 Therefore, after his retirement, he started the non-profit organization to assist disabled and homeless veterans.
-Since the inception of the organization, David and his wife have utilized their personal funds to support the program.
+Since the inception of the organization, David and his wife have supported the organization with their retirement income.

 This organization was established in 2007 to assist disabled and homeless veterans.
 Our organization is recognized as tax-exempt under section 501(c)(3).

 For the past 10 years, the organization sponsored a food program for veterans in the Watts, Willowbrook, and Compton areas in California where the CEO was born and raised.
 Not only did the organization provide meals for the veterans, but the organization also helped other less fortunate people in the area.
 Veterans received information about the benefits that they were eligible to receive.
 Additionally, David personally gave the veterans a step-by-step guide of all the necessary procedures that enabled them to obtain their benefits.
 The organization referred veterans to agencies within and outside the veteran’s administration that further assisted them with their sometimes difficult transition.